PPiesina/obsidian/work/Task Notes/Sharing Page Update.md

 - [ ] pass map into lwc
 	- [ ] if ok, clean up VF to be as minimal as possible
 - [ ] move google api key to c metadata
+- [ ] check for data refreshing
+- [ ] include sharing stuff for guest users
 - [ ]